|

 in order to get past the Himalaya-sized "slush piles"

-(that is, unsolicited submissions).
+(that is, unsolicited manuscripts).
 Some agents will refer clients

 to freelance editors.
 Some agents will actually edit.
 Some agents